Policies and Guidelines Regarding Student Organization

 Within ten (10) days upon receipt of notice that Student Activities and Organizations has refused or canceled the registration of an organization, representatives of such organization may appeal to the Vice President for Student Affairs.
 The appeal shall be in writing to the Vice President for Student Affairs.
 The final decision will be rendered by the University President.

 VII.
 Conditions for Appeal

-The University understands the need to have a corrective process in place to address circumstances should the judicial officer err.
+The University understands the need to have a corrective process in place to address circumstances should the conduct officer err.
 One or all of the following conditions must be met in order for an appeal to be considered.

 An appeal should be set forth by the accused: